Oxygène 7–13

-Oxygène 7–13 (known as "Oxygène 2" on the Oxygène Trilogy box set) is the twelfth studio album by French electronic musician and composer Jean-Michel Jarre, released by Disques Dreyfus on February 1997.
-It is the sequel to his 1976 album Oxygène released previously two decades, used the same synthesizers and is dedicated to Jarre's former mentor, experimental musician Pierre Schaeffer.
+Oxygène 7–13 (known as "Oxygène 2" on the Oxygène Trilogy box set) is the twelfth studio album by French electronic musician and composer Jean-Michel Jarre, released by Disques Dreyfus on 17 February 1997.
+It is the sequel to his 1976 album Oxygène released two decades before and used the same synthesizers.
+The album is dedicated to Jarre's former mentor, experimental musician Pierre Schaeffer.
 The album cover art was created by long-time collaborator Michel Granger.

+The CD cover used lenticular printing to make the illusion of moving stars in the background.

 Background

 Oxygène 7-13 is dedicated to his mentor at the GRM, Pierre Schaeffer, who had died two years before.
 The album was recorded and mixed by Jarre together with Patrick Pelamourges and René Ameline respectively at Oxygene studio and Croissy studio.
 It was also the last album by Jarre featuring Michel Geiss as collaborator.
-It also had the collaboration of the keyboardist Francis Rimbert and the programmer Christian Sales.
+It also had the collaboration of keyboardist Francis Rimbert and programmer Christian Sales.
 He combined the "spherical sounds" of the 1976 album with contemporary rhythms.
 Eschewing digital techniques developed in the 1980s, in an interview for The Daily Telegraph he said: